PUBNAVETRA · A Purple Wins Instrument

 Understand · Quantify · Accompany · Anchor

-Financial risk belongs to Finance.
+Financial belongs to Finance.
 Credit to Finance.
 Market to Strategy.
 Regulatory to Legal.
 Cyber to the CISO.
-Execution risk belongs to everyone and no one.
-The CEO carries it into every operating review; the CFO sees its shadow in variance; the board watches it compound without a language to name it.
+Execution belongs to everyone and no one — so it compounds in the dark, and the board watches it without a language to name it.

 The most expensive risk on a board’s agenda is the one without a standard metric.